HaxeFlixel/flixel-ui/README.md

 A group tag takes one attribute - id.
 Just define your groups somewhere in the order you want them to stack, then add widgets to them by setting the group attribute to the ids you want.

 ####4. \<align>
 Dynamically aligns, centers, and/or spaces objects relative to one another.
-This deserves its own section below.
+This is complex enough to deserve its own section below.

 ####5. \<layout>
 Creates a child FlxUI object inside your master FlxUI, and childs all the widgets inside to it.
 This is especially useful if you want to create multiple layouts for, say, different devices and screen sizes.
 Combined with **failure** tags, this will let you automatically calculate the best layout depending on screen size.